Captions in Mandarin Chinese

 AI Captions in Mandarin Chinese

-Simplified Chinese captions with AI-powered accuracy — Whisper handles tonal speech and character output natively.
+Simplified Chinese captions with AI-powered accuracy.
+The cloud AI handles tonal speech and character output natively.

 Mandarin Chinese (中文)